 My first winter trip of the season with the Cairngorm Club is up to Brown Cow Hill and a few others beside Corgarff Castle.
-I’m not familiar with it, and it has a reputation as a not hugely exciting corbett, but a chance to have a closer look at the castle of a thousand winter photos that I’ve passed many times en route deeper into the mountains, and test out some winter gear.
-Weather forecast was clear, snow had been falling in the last few weeks so hopefully a winter wonderland awaited.
+I’m not familiar with it, and it has a reputation as a not hugely exciting corbett, but it is a chance to have a closer look at the castle of a thousand winter photos that I’ve passed many times en route deeper into the mountains, and test out some winter gear.
+The weather forecast was clear, and snow had been falling in the last few weeks, so hopefully a winter wonderland awaited.

 It’s not often on a day out that you’re ‘Lost’ straight away, but the bus having stopped for a toilet break at Strathdon, I quickly nipped 20m down the street to the war memorial, where thanks to the sign, you are no longer lost but have found Lost.

 We park up near the Castle, just before Cock bridge; the start of the road to Tomintoul commonly closed by snow.